Home/Why Terminal?

 SSH into any machine on earth.
 Pair program.
 Manage servers.

-• 10 lessons covering the commands that matter in real jobs — from ls to shell scripting.
+• 10 lessons covering the commands that matter.
+From ls to shell scripting.

 • Free.
 No signup.
 No setup.
 Open the page and start typing.